 3. Promote abstinence.

 4. Discourage drug abuse.

 5. Dispel myths regarding transmission of the human immunodeficiency virus.

 C. At the request of a school district, the department of health services or the department of education shall review instruction materials to determine their medical accuracy.

 D. At the request of a school district, the department of education shall provide the following assistance:

 2. Teacher training.

 3. A list of available films and other teaching aids.

-F. At the request of a parent, a pupil shall be excused from instruction on the acquired immune deficiency syndrome and the human immunodeficiency virus as provided in subsection A of this section.
-The school district shall notify all parents of their ability to withdraw their child from the instruction.
+E. At the request of a parent, a pupil shall be excused from instruction on the acquired immune deficiency syndrome and the human immunodeficiency virus as provided in subsection A of this section.
+The school district shall provide a description of the course curriculum to all parents and notify all parents of their ability to withdraw their child from the instruction.